 Rendon attended Cerritos Community College before earning his Bachelors and Masters of Arts degrees from California State University, Fullerton.
 As a recipient of a National Endowment for the Humanities Fellowship, he earned his Ph.D. from the University of California, Riverside and completed post-doctoral work at Boston University.
 Rendon served as adjunct professor in the Department of Political Science and Criminal Justice at California State University, Fullerton from 2001 to 2008.

-Rendon resides in Paramount with his wife Annie.
+Rendon resides in Lakewood with his wife Annie.